zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Thus, we arrive at the important result
+Thus, we arrive at the important result that relates the scattered intensity to the incident irradiance:

 $$ \tag{18.32}
 	\Iota_s(\theta, \phi, \omega)